Bianca Weeko Martin, Through the Doorway, 2021. Marker on paper; scanned, edited and formatted digitally for web.

-The AGO is launching a paid research mentorship program for emerging artist-researchers to explore ideas of museum practices, audience engagement, or the AGO’s permanent collection to be developed over a six-week period.
-With the support of advisors across the gallery, each selected artist will present their research findings to the various teams at the AGO.
-The call is open to emerging artists who work in all mediums.
+The AGO is launching a paid mentorship program enabling three emerging artists to pursue research, over a six-week period, into museum practices, audience engagement, or the AGO Collection.
+With the support of mentors from across the gallery, each selected artist will further their work with the aim of presenting their findings to the various teams at the AGO.
+This call is open to emerging artists working in any media.

-We welcome research proposals that connect to our audiences, challenge the museum field, or engage with the content and programming of the AGO.
-These proposals could examine any area at the museum, including but not limited to: Conservation, Collections, Curatorial, Education & Programming, Library & Archives, Food & Beverage, and Visitor Experience.
+We welcome research proposals that explore our audiences, challenge the museum field, or engage with the content and programming of the AGO.
+Experimentation is encouraged and these proposals could examine any area at the Gallery, including but not limited to: Conservation, Collections, Curatorial, Education & Programming, Library & Archives, Food & Beverage, and Visitor Experience.

 Selected artists will receive the following: